NikolaosKouvatsos/BaPPI/src/README.md

 must be inferred from the data.

----

-## 🔷 Market-level hyper-priors

-For fully unknown parameters, the model infers market-level distributions:
+The model infers market-level distributions:

 $$
 \mu_{m,k}